envoyproxy/nighthawk/source/server/README.md

 This example shows that intermediate proxy has added `x-forwarded-proto` and `x-forwarded-for` request headers.

+### Dynamic Delay

+The Dynamic Delay interprets the `oneof_delay_options` part in the [ResponseOptions proto](/api/server/response_options.proto).
+If specified, it can be used to:

+- Configure a static delay via `static_delay`.
-The dynamic delay filter (configuration) can be used to inject either a static delay, or a delay which linearly increases as the number of active requests grows as specified by the response options configuration.
+- Configure a delay which linearly increase as the number of active requests grows, representing a simplified model of an overloaded server, via `concurrency_based_linear_delay`.

+All delays have a millisecond-level granularity.

 ## Running the test server